Chinese vs Mandarin 🤔 What’s the Truth?

 If you want to find out more about this topic we recommend you visit the link above, we go into great detail about this OR alternatively, grab a cuppa and watch us talk about it instead…

-So there you have it, your complete guide to Chinese vs Mandarin – hopefully you now know the key differences.
+So there you have it, your complete guide to Chinese vs Mandarin.
+Hopefully you now know the key differences.

-Remember – Chinese is a language that is formed of many, many dialects, Mandarin is just one of those.
+Remember – Chinese is a language that is formed of many, many dialects, and Mandarin is just one of those.

 Any questions?
-Comment below with your thoughts on Chinese vs Mandarin, we’ll be happy to add anymore questions to our blog if you so wish!
+Comment below with your thoughts on Chinese vs Mandarin, we’ll be happy to add any more questions to our blog if you so wish!

 Now it’s time to start studying Mandarin… just like Tobias and Mikkel did here!
 Enjoy